Alpinia officinarum: Description

 This herbaceous plant can grow up to 2 metres in height.
 The leaves are lanceolate (long and thin), and the flowers are white with streaks of red, growing from a spike at the top.
 The plant's rhizomes, the part known as galangal, are thin and tough, and they are the principal reason the plant is cultivated.
 They have orange flesh with a brown coating, and have an aromatic odor and a sweet flavor.
 These are smaller than greater galangal which have a stronger peppery pine-like bite that is lacking in the sweeter rhizomes of lesser galangal.

 Uses

 The galangal rhizomes were widely used in ancient and medieval Europe, where they were reputed to smell of roses and taste of sweet spice.
 Its use in Europe has dramatically declined.

 In Asia the rhizomes are ground to powder for use in curries, drinks, and jellies.
-In India an extract is used in perfumes, and Tatars prepare a tea with it.
+In India an extract is used in perfumes, and Tartars prepare a tea with it.

 Alpinia officinarum contains high concentrations of the flavonol galangin.
 Historically, the rhizomes were reputed to have stimulant and digestive effects.